-US News and World Report includes Kansas City and St. Louis on their list of the top seven barbecue cities in America – and those are just the cities they know about.
-Here’s a look at some of the top spots in Missouri’s two major metros, plus a few out-of-the-way places that don’t make headlines – but do make darn good barbecue.
+Here’s a look at some of the top spots in Missouri’s largest cities, plus a few out-of-the-way places that don’t make headlines, but do make darn good Que.

 Note: There are many spellings for barbecue, barbeque, BBQ, Bar-B-Q, et cetera – all are correct and delicious.

-- Arthur Bryant's, founded in Kansas City in the 1920s, is one of the most renowned barbecue restaurants in the world; their sauce is considered one of the best anywhere.
+Arthur Bryant's, founded in Kansas City in the 1920s, is one of the most renowned barbecue restaurants in the world; their sauce is considered the cream of the crop.
 Arthur Bryant's products are distributed world-wide.

 Across the state, in St. Louis, don’t miss:

-- Bogart's Smokehouse, located in the Soulard district, offers a special spin on some of America’s favorite foods, including apricot-glazed ribs, slow-roasted turkey, smoked prime rib and luscious smoked pastrami.
+Bogart's Smokehouse, located in the Soulard district, offers a special spin on some of America’s favorite foods, such as apricot-glazed ribs, slow-roasted turkey, smoked prime rib and smoked pastrami.

-- Sugarfire Smoke House, in the St. Louis suburb of Olivette, serves all the standards, plus goodies such as smoked fried artichokes and pork belly hush puppies.
+Sugarfire Smoke House, has multiple locations in St. Louis (including the suburb of Olivette) and serves all the standards, plus goodies such as smoked fried artichokes and pork belly hush puppies.

-Elsewhere around the Show-Me State, great out-of-the-way spots include:
+Elsewhere around the Show-Me State, great out-of-the-way eateries include:

 As you can see, Missouri has a lot to show you when it comes to barbecue.
 Learn more about Missouri restaurants, along with attractions and fun things to do, at VisitMO.com.